danfitz/gatsby-dan-fitz-starter/README.md

 - Styled components and rebass for design system
 - Redux for global state management
+- React helmet for SEO in head element

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._